nitrogen/simple_bridge/README.markdown

 * <b>Cookies Support</b> - SimpleBridge provides interface functions for getting and setting cookies.
 * <b>No Middleware Components</b> - SimpleBridge does not explicitly support EWGI's concept of "middleware components".
 (Though you could probably fake it, haven't tried.)

-Simple Bridge is split into two parts:
+SimpleBridge is split into two parts:

 * A *Request Bridge* is a parameterized module that allows you to see information about the incoming request.
 * A *Response Bridge* is a parameterized module that allows you to construct a response.